Involuta/Blazarang/README.md

 Magic
 Inspired by the idea that some people are just funnier than others.
 In a lot of fiction with a magic system, some people just have higher potential for it than others
 Also inspired by the debate of whether your sense of humor can be improved or if there’s nothing you can do to change it, just like magic in many stories
-Explains why Greg and the Jester are the only magic users in the story Seer
+Explains why Greg and the Jester are the best magic users in the story Seer
 Interesting concept so I wanted to include some dialogue involving them, but they will most likely be unused since they create logic holes: can’t the Seer speak for no name by interpreting his future actions?
 And can’t the Seer immediately tell the team where to go to find the best deals on helping Pilot move and no name communicate?
 And can’t the Seer tell Cotu exactly how to win in every tournament?
 Cotu talking to the Seer in his closet